denis-skripnik/viz-cpp-node/README.md

 [![Build Status](https://travis-ci.org/VIZ-World/viz-world.svg?branch=master)](https://travis-ci.org/VIZ-World/viz-world)

-VIZ is an DPOS blockchain with an unproven consensus algorithm.
+VIZ is an DPOS blockchain with an unproven consensus algorithm (Fair DPOS with witness penalty for missing block).

 # No Support & No Warranty